Tomorrowdawn/Tomorrowdawn/README.md

 - Recommendation System
 - Large Language Model

 My research on large language models is particularly **in-depth**.
-For example, I can recite the runtime of almost all operations during the execution of LLaMA.
+I tried RLHF(GPT-2 scale), finetuning(LLaMA2, 3).
+I have measured the execution times of almost all operators in LLAMA, and I am quite familiar with the bottlenecks of LLaMA, at least of single-GPU execution on the A6000.

 ---